hantsy/spring-reactive-sample/docs/start/boot-first.md

 # Create a WebFlux application with Spring Boot

-The Spring Boot 2.x targets the latest Spring technology stack, including Spring 5, Spring Security 5, Spring Session 2, etc.
+Spring Boot 4.x targets the latest Spring technology stack, including Spring Framework 7, Spring Security 6+, Spring Session 3+, and more.

 Spring Boot added a new starter `spring-boot-starter-webflux` for starting a WebFlux application.